AI Alliance

 The second limit is the safety gap.
 An open license, public repository, member working group, benchmark, model card, or evaluation stack can improve scrutiny, but none of those alone answers whether a system should be deployed in a school, hospital, workplace, military context, or public service.
 Safety depends on capability, misuse resistance, data provenance, labor impact, monitoring, accountability, and who bears the cost of failure.

-The third limit is drift.
+The fourth limit is drift.
 Membership, projects, governance documents, licenses, and public claims change quickly.
 Current statements should be cited with retrieval dates and checked against the official site before reuse.

 Source Discipline